SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 We need to answer a few questions to take this decision:
 1. This crate will be used in testing (unit/integration/functional/any other).
 Is it ok if a matcher takes the ownership of extra data?
 2. Do you care about the consistency of ownership vs borrow concept?
 Do you want all the matchers to have a reference to extra data or take ownership?
-3. Are you going to build a concept that [combines various matchers](#matcher-composition) and can the different lifetime of various matchers cause any problems?
+3. Are you going to build a concept that [combines various matchers](#matcher-composition) and can the different lifetimes of various matchers cause any problems?

+I recently finished an assertions crate called [clearcheck](https://github.com/SarthakMakhija/clearcheck) and I decided to to have matchers own their data.

 ### Matcher composition : using trait objects